Short-Term Mission Trip – Seed Weeks 2018

 4) What kind of ministry will Seed Weeks teams be engaged in?
 How will this ministry help long-term missionaries in NYC?

 The primary activity of Seed Week teams will be street evangelism to unbelievers from diaspora communities (individuals that long-term missionaries have yet to interact with).
-This means that every person on a Seed Week team will be expected to initiate spiritual conversations with people in public spaces.
+This means that every person on a Seed Week, short-term mission trip team will be expected to initiate spiritual conversations with people in public spaces.
 By interacting with new, spiritually interested people, Seed Week participants will help long-term workers to find individuals who are open to learning about Jesus and who may also be interested in gathering friends/family to hear the gospel.
 Participants literally help missionaries “sift” through large Muslim, Hindu, Buddhist, and Sikh populations in the city, looking for spiritually-open people.

 5) Who will coordinate the Seed Week trip?